 The lack of air conditioning in France and other parts of Europe can catch visitors by surprise.
 It’s not as common as it is in the USA, and if buildings do have air conditioning, the temperature will be comfortable and not icy cold.

-There are several reasons explaining why air conditioning isn’t as common in France and I’ll briefly run through a few of them.
+There are several reasons explaining why air conditioning in France isn’t as common and I’ll briefly run through a few of them.

 One is because French homes are built a little differently than homes in the USA.
 Many French homes are built of cement or stone making them well insulated against the heat of summer.
 But even still, thick walls aren’t a match for a heatwave!
 Thick walls or not, sometimes it’s a legal matter.
 In some historical buildings, there are restrictions in place that prevent the modifications necessary to install air conditioning.